 The National Education Policy (NEP) 2020 is a paradigm shift towards holistic and experiential learning with a focus on creativity and critical thinking.
-It introduces a wave of new reforms including curriculum development with a child-centric approach, vocationaland technological advancements in education.
+It introduces a wave of new reforms including curriculum development with a child-centric approach, vocational and technological advancements in education.
 Research and job opportunities are intended to be improved through the establishment of National Research Foundation (NRF) and heightened attention on vocational training.
 NEP 2020 promotes the use of technology and aims to achieve a Gross Enrolment Ratio (GER) in colleges and universities up to 50 percent by 2035.
 It emphasizes the importance of communication and collaboration with communities and other relevant entities to enhance their capacities.
-The policy advocates for increased financial commitment to education and explores funding models such as public-private partnerships.
-Realizing the goals of the National Education Policy 2020 requires not just visionary reforms, but also effective financial management.
+The policy advocates for increased financial commitment to education Policy 2020 requires not just visionary reforms, but also effective financial management.
 The ultimate aim is to nurture individuals who are equipped to meet the demands of the new economy while upholding strong ethical principles and intercultural tolerance.
 This paper evaluates the NEP 2020 and outlines the challenges and implementation issues that may hinder its achievement.
 Based on the literature of past studies, the study aims to identify the policy's distinctive characteristics, Challenges, possible strategies and resources for policy implementation.